luci/recipes-py/README.recipes.md

 &mdash; **def [show\_request](/recipe_modules/swarming/api.py#1359)(self, name, task):**

-Retrive the TaskRequest for a Swarming task.
+Retrieve the TaskRequest for a Swarming task.

 Args:
-  name (str): The name of the step. task (str|TaskRequestMetadata): Task Id or metadata objects of the
+  name (str): The name of the step. task (str|TaskRequestMetadata): Task ID or metadata objects of the
-    swarming task to be retrived.
+    swarming task to be retrieved.

 Returns:
   TaskRequest objects.